-National Grid said its estimated time of restoration in both Massachusetts and Rhode Island is 11 p.m.
-Saturday night, adding that it is a “worst-case scenario” and most customers will have power back before then.
+Kresse said the estimated time of restoration in both Massachusetts and Rhode Island is 11 p.m.
+Saturday, adding that it is a “worst-case scenario” and most customers will have power back before then.

 The coastal storm moved in Wednesday night and continued into Thursday morning, dumping several inches of rain and bringing gusts of wind that topped out at 70 mph.

 The wind downed trees and powerlines throughout the region.
 National Grid said it has nearly 1,300 crews in both Massachusetts and Rhode Island working to restore power.

 Immediately following the storm, more than 200,000 people were without power between the two states.
 As of 10:30 a.m.
 Friday, more than 7,400 customers in Rhode Island were still without service.
 That number was higher in Massachusetts, with more than 35,717 National Grid customers and more than 27,000 Eversource customers without electricity.

 “We know losing power can be frustrating for our customers, and we understand and empathize with this,” New England Electric Operations Vice President Michael McCallan said.
 “We have crews on the ground throughout Massachusetts and Rhode Island, making repairs and working to restore power in challenging conditions as quickly and as safely as possible.
 We will not stop until every customer has their electricity back.”

 Power Outage Database: Interactive Map and Safety Information »

 Traffic lights in Westerly stopped working due to widespread power outages Thursday morning.
 Officers could be seen directing traffic at some of the town’s busiest intersections.

 A National Grid communicator posted on Twitter saying a large tree that took down two sub-transmission stations in Westerly is a big contributor to the town’s extensive outages.